7ombie/jsii/docs/untitled.md

     let sum = lambda x, y { return x + y }

-Note: In JS2, we generally use the arrow-operators (covered below) for lambdas/functions/etc that return a single expression, so the header-block statement-grammars require explicit return-statements.
+Note: In Lark, we generally use the arrow-operators (covered below) for lambdas/functions/etc that return a single expression, so the header-block statement-grammars require explicit return-statements.